 18 months to 24 months

 A more concentrated effort needs to be made towards introducing letters and sounds at this stage along with objects, such as “A” as in “apple”.
-The sounds and letters can be reinforced through pinning the flashcards on the walls.
-Exaggerated actions in action songs also helps in stimulating vocabulary.
+The sounds and letters can be reinforced by pinning the flashcards on the walls.
+Exaggerated actions in action songs also help in stimulating vocabulary.

 24 months onwards